Date: 08 August 2017

 “Speeding up access to groundbreaking medical technology is a vital component of a transformed, sustainable NHS.
 SME innovators are developing the health technologies of our future, and funding such as the NIHR’s i4i Connect will support them by bridging the gap between early stage development and market readiness.”

 i4i Connect launches in addition to the £86m funding commitment made this month by the UK Government for healthcare SMEs to develop new medicines and technologies for use in the NHS.

-The i4i Connect funding call will launch 16 August, SMEs will have until 13 September to submit an expression of interest.
+The i4i Connect funding call is now open, SMEs will have until 13 September to submit an expression of interest.
 Successful applicants will then be invited to submit a business case and video pitch.
 Full details of the programme, key dates and application process will be on the i4i webpage.